roman-gardens/gre/content/province/italia/rome/regio_x_palatium/domus_augustana.md

 <!-- -->
 ### Bibliography

-* A. Schmölder-Veit, "Aqueducts for the *Urbis Clarissimus Locus*: The Palatine’s Water Supply from Republican to Imperial Times," in K. Wentworth Rinne, ed., *Aquae Urbis Romae: The Waters of the City of Rome*, 7 (Institute for Advanced Technology in the Humanities, University of Virginia, 2011): 1-27. [worldcat ("Aqueducts")](http://www.worldcat.org/oclc/1107408596) [worldcat ("Waters")](http://www.worldcat.org/oclc/58593220)
+* A. Schmölder-Veit, "Aqueducts for the *Urbis Clarissimus Locus*: The Palatine’s Water Supply from Republican to Imperial Times," in K. Wentworth Rinne, ed., *Aquae Urbis Romae: The Waters of the City of Rome*, 7 (Institute for Advanced Technology in the Humanities, University of Virginia, 2011): 1-27. [(worldcat) ("Aqueducts")](http://www.worldcat.org/oclc/1107408596) [(worldcat) ("Waters")](http://www.worldcat.org/oclc/58593220)
 * N. Sojc (Hrsg), *Domus Augustana.
-Neue Forschungen zum “ Versenkten Peristyl” auf dem Palatin; Investigating the “ Sunken Peristyle” on the Palatine Hill*, Leiden 2012 [worldcat](http://www.worldcat.org/oclc/862716259)
+Neue Forschungen zum “ Versenkten Peristyl” auf dem Palatin; Investigating the “ Sunken Peristyle” on the Palatine Hill*, Leiden 2012 [(worldcat)](http://www.worldcat.org/oclc/862716259)
-* A. Platner-Ashby, *A Topographical Dictionary of Ancient Rome*, London: Oxford, 1929: 158-166.[worldcat](http://www.worldcat.org/oclc/910092330)
+* A. Platner-Ashby, *A Topographical Dictionary of Ancient Rome*, London: Oxford, 1929: 158-166.[(worldcat)](http://www.worldcat.org/oclc/910092330)
 <!-- -->
 #### Pleiades ID